 |Contact Sales for volume pricing

 Other usage limits

 While there is no maximum number of requests per day, the following usage limit is still in place for the Time Zone:

 - 30,000 QPM (queries per minute).

 Manage your cost of use

-To manage your cost of use of the Google Maps Platform APIs, set daily quota limits on all requests to any billable API.
+To manage your cost of use of the Time Zone API or to meet the demands of your production traffic, set daily quota limits on all requests to any API.
 Daily quotas are reset at midnight Pacific time.

 To view or change quota limits for the Time Zone API: